 “Hold on to me,” the horse said.
 “Scorpia is coming.”

-And coming she was, biting earth and sky in her way, pouring fire and tar on every living thing in her path.
-The horse let her get close, then flapped his wings and rose in the sky above.
-The prince pulled out his sword and slashed off one of Scorpia’s heads and put it in his bag.
+And coming she was, devouring earth and sky, pouring fire and tar on every living thing in her path.
+The horse let her get close, then flapped his wings and rose into the sky above.
+The prince pulled out his sword, slashed off one of Scorpia’s heads, and put it in his bag.
 As he readied his sword again, Scorpia asked him to forgive her and promised not to harm him or his horse.
 The prince didn’t trust her, so Scorpia wrote it down in her own blood.

-The prince went to Scorpia’s house, where they feasted together with Scorpia’s beautiful daughters, and the prince took pity on her and gave her back her head.
-Scorpia put it back on its neck and it healed right away.
+The prince went to Scorpia’s house, where they feasted together with Scorpia’s beautiful daughters.
+The prince took pity on her and gave her back her head.
+Scorpia put it back on her neck, and it healed right away.
 Three days later, the prince and the horse left again, heading east.

-After they crossed Scorpia’s lands, they found themselves in a field covered in flowers, where there was always springtime, and sweet springtime smells wafted about in the cool breeze.
+After they crossed Scorpia’s lands, they found themselves in a field covered in flowers, where it was always springtime, and sweet scents drifted in the cool breeze.

 “We’ve made it here,” the horse said, “but we have one more trial before the end of our journey.
-Beyond this field, there stands the palace of ageless youth and deathless life.
-But the palace is surrounded by a large forest, tall and thick, where savage beasts dwell.
-They never sleep at night and they never tire of watching the palace.
+Beyond this field stands the palace of ageless youth and deathless life, surrounded by a large forest, tall and thick, and guarded by wild beasts.
+They never sleep at night, and they never tire of watching the palace.
 There’s no way of defeating them, so we won’t even try.
-Instead, we’ll fly over the forest and I hope my wings will take us all the way there.”
+Instead, we’ll fly over the forest, and I hope my wings will take us all the way there.”

-They rested for three days and the horse built up his strength.
+They rested for three days as the horse regained his strength.

-The horse flapped his wings and rose into the sky and from up there they saw the palace of ageless youth and deathless life.
-It was shining in the morning sun and neither the prince nor the horse had ever seen anything as beautiful in their entire lives.
-The horse flew over the forest, and he almost made it to the edge, but he was so tired.
-As he descended onto the front steps of the palace, his back hoof touched the top of a tree and the entire forest erupted with howls and the raging beats joined in the clamor.
+The horse flapped his wings and rose into the sky, and from up there they saw the palace of ageless youth and deathless life.
+It shone in the morning sun, and neither the prince nor the horse had ever seen anything so beautiful in their entire lives.
+The horse flew over the forest and nearly reached the edge, but he was so tired.
+As he descended onto the front steps of the palace, his back hoof brushed the top of a tree, and the entire forest erupted with howls as the raging beasts joined the clamor.

 The lady of the palace rushed out and calmed down her babies, as she called them.
 She was a beautiful fairy, slender and sweet, and the prince couldn’t utter a word when he first saw her.
-The fairy looked at him with tenderness and asked him why he came.
+The fairy looked at him with tenderness and asked why he had come.

-“I’m looking for ageless youth and deathless life,” the prince said when he found his voice.
+“I’m looking for ageless youth and deathless life,” the prince said, once he found his voice.

 “If that’s what you’re looking for,” the fairy said, “you’ve found it.”

-The prince left the horse to rest in the garden and he followed the fairy into the palace where he met her two older sisters, who were just as beautiful and welcoming.
-He thanked them for saving him and his horse from the beasts, and the fairies prepared a wonderful dinner served on golden plates.
-Then they took the prince and the horse and introduced them to the beasts of the forest so they could wander safely about from then on.
+The prince left the horse to rest in the garden and followed the fairy into the palace, where he met her two older sisters, who were just as beautiful and welcoming.
+He thanked them for saving him and his horse from the beasts, and the fairies prepared a wonderful meal served on golden plates.
+Then they took the prince and the horse and introduced them to the beasts of the forest, so they could wander safely from then on.

-The fairies took the prince into their home so they wouldn’t be alone anymore.
+The fairies welcomed the prince into their home so they wouldn’t be alone anymore.
 The prince didn’t need to be asked twice to make the palace of ageless youth and deathless life his home.
-On the day of his wedding with the youngest fairy, the three sisters told the prince that he was free to wander wherever he wants inside the borders of their kingdom, but they showed him a valley behind the palace called the Vale of Tears where he was not allowed to go because a terrible thing would happen to him if he did.
+On the day of his wedding to the youngest fairy, the three sisters told him he was free to wander wherever he wished within the borders of their kingdom—except for a valley behind the palace called the Vale of Tears.
+They warned him never to go there, for a terrible thing would happen to him if he did.

-On his way home, the prince felt, for the first time, a painful longing for his mother and his father and for his kingdom and the people and places he had left behind.
+On his way home, he felt, for the first time, a painful longing for his mother and father, for his kingdom, and for the people and places he had left behind.
 He didn’t dare tell the fairies, but they soon noticed the sadness in his eyes and his restlessness.

 “Oh, my poor husband, have you stepped into the Vale of Tears?” the youngest fairy said.

-“I did, but without my knowing,” the prince said.
-“And now I’m wasting away with longing for my parents and my country, but I don’t want to leave you.
+“I did, but without knowing,” the prince said.
+“And now I’m wasting away with longing for my parents and my country.
+But I don’t want to leave you.
 We’ve been so happy here.
-I think I should go home one more time, to visit, and then I’ll be back, and I’ll never leave again.”
+I think I should go home one more time, just to visit, and then I’ll return and never leave again.”

 “Don’t even think about it,” the fairies said.
 “Your parents have been dead for centuries.
 If you leave this place, you’ll never come back.
-Please stay with us because you’ll perish if you leave.”
+Please stay with us!
+You’ll perish if you leave.”

 All their pleading and all their tears couldn’t change the prince’s mind.
-Not even the horse could quench the prince’s longing for his parents and his country.
+Not even the horse could quench his longing for home.

-“Whatever happens to you,” the horse said, “it will be your fault and your fault alone.
-But you are my master, and I’ll take you back if that’s what you wish.
-But on one condition, that when we get there, if you want to stay for even an hour, you must set me free.”
+“Whatever happens to you,” the horse said, “it will be your fault and yours alone.
+But you are my prince, and I’ll take you back if that’s what you wish.
+On one condition: when we get there, if you want to stay for even an hour, you must let me go.”

 “I will,” the prince said.

-He asked the same questions when he reached Gheonoaia’s lands and he got the same answers and the same scorn.
-He couldn’t understand how so many things had changed in only a few years he had been gone.
-He spurred his horse, but now he noticed that his legs were weak and his white beard reached down to his waist.
+He asked the same questions when he reached Gheonoaia’s lands and received the same answers and the same scorn.
+He couldn’t understand how so much had changed in the few years he had been gone.
+He spurred his horse again, but this time he noticed that his legs were weak and his white beard reached down to his waist.

-After he crossed the border of his father’s kingdom, the prince found more towns, more roads, but nothing he remembered from before.
-Where the palace of his childhood had stood, now there were ruins overgrown with weeds where spiders dwelled.
+After crossing the border of his father’s kingdom, he found more towns, more roads, but nothing he remembered.
+Where the castle of his childhood had once stood, there were now ruins overgrown with weeds, where spiders dwelled.
 He dismounted.
 The horse asked him if he was going to stay a while.

 “Not for long…” the old prince said.

-“Then I must say goodbye to you, my dear master.
-If you want to go back to the fairies, I can take you there, but we must leave right now.”
+“Then I must say goodbye to you, my beloved prince.
+If you want to return to the fairies, I can take you there, but we must leave right now.”

 The horse flapped his wings and flew away.
-The prince stayed behind and worked his way through the ruins, shuffling his feet from roofless room to crumbled hallway, around thick trees that grew out of broken flagstone and he sighed and cried as he remembered the proud and beautiful castle that used to stand there.
-He tried to remember his parents’ faces, but couldn’t.
+The prince stayed behind and wandered through the ruins, dragging his tired feet from roofless room to crumbled hallway, around thick trees that grew out of broken flagstone.
+He sighed and wept as he remembered the proud and beautiful castle that once stood there.
+He tried to recall his parents’ faces—but couldn’t.

 His white beard now reached down to his knees.
-His eyelids were heavy and he was tired.
-He found the ruins of the stable where he had first met his horse.
-He found the stairs to the cellar from where he had got his father’s old weapons and clothes.
-He climbed down the stairs holding onto the walls and at the bottom he sat on a coffer to catch his breath and wipe his tears.
+His eyelids were heavy, and he was tired.
+He found the ruins of the stables where he had first met his horse.
+He found the stairs to the cellar where his father had kept his armor and weapons.
+He climbed down, holding onto the walls, and at the bottom, he sat on a coffer to catch his breath and wipe his tears.

 He stood up again.
 He had nowhere to go but back to the fairies’ palace.
 The coffer he had sat on looked familiar, so he lifted its lid.
 The rusty hinges creaked.

-The prince’s Death rose from the coffer, thin and famished, and she slapped him, and he fell, dead, and turned to dust.
+The prince’s Death rose from the coffer, thin and famished.
+She slapped him, and he fell dead and turned to dust.

-I took these pictures in my hometown of Galaţi, Romania in the summer of 2010, when, after almost a decade of living in America, I went back to visit.
+I took these pictures in my hometown of Galaţi, Romania, in the summer of 2010, when, after almost a decade of living in America, I went back to visit.
 I had to.
 For the previous couple of years, random smells and colors and sounds triggered, again and again, flashbacks from my childhood.
 Images, no more than fleeting images: a corner of my street, the entrance of my high school building, the thickets on the shores of the Danube.
 My parents had visited me in Seattle a few times, once in a while I talked over the phone with uncles and aunts and cousins, and I had a busy life in Seattle, but I just had to go back.
-So I packed my one-year old daughter and got on a plane.
-The people I found in Galaţi were older and the streets were cleaner and the trees were thicker, with bigger branches that reached higher and wider than I remembered.
-My extended family welcomed me and I had a great time, but the images I had been searching for were gone, hidden, overgrown with new vegetation, new buildings, new faces.
+So I packed my one-year-old daughter and got on a plane.
+The people I found in Galaţi were older, and the streets were cleaner, and the trees were thicker, with bigger branches that reached higher and wider than I remembered.
+My extended family welcomed me, and I had a great time visiting, but the images I had been searching for were gone, hidden, overgrown with new vegetation, new buildings, new faces.
 There was no place for me to sit down and feel at home.

 Note: I met Radu Codrescu (name changed for privacy reasons) in 2001 in Redmond, Washington.
 In 2002, we sat down for a series of interviews about his past, and we continued our conversations in 2006 and in 2013.
 The series Our Borders is based on those interviews and on my own experience of growing up in Romania during the ’80s and the ’90s.